How to Increase Your Emotional Energy and Get out of Survival Mode

 The right level of stimulation is not the same for everyone.
 Some people genuinely need more input to feel alive; others become depleted by what others find energising.
 What matters is whether your daily environment is calibrated to your nervous system — not to a generic standard of productivity or sociability.

-Physical health sits here too: sleep, movement, and food are not separate from your psychological energy budget; they are foundational inputs into it.
+Physical health sits here too: sleep, movement, and food are not separate from your regulatory resources budget; they are foundational inputs into it.
 No amount of meaning or relational warmth fully compensates for a nervous system running on insufficient sleep or chronic physical depletion.

 Meaning and integrity